apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-Because `async` methods guarantee isolation by switching to the corresponding
-actor in the implementation, it's possible to satisfy a non-isolated `async`
+It's possible to satisfy a non-isolated `async` protocol requirement with
-protocol requirement with an isolated method:
+an isolated method.

 ```swift
 @MainActor